dani-lbnl/Leadership/index.md

 *Abigail Adams*
 `A team is a group of people who may not be equal in experience, talent, or education but in commitment` *Patricia Fripp*
+`If you wanna go fast, go alone.
+If you wanna go further, go together.`
 ```

 ## Why does it matter?